GopiKishan14/CodeFunDo2018/README.md

 **The product will have three working phases:**

-**1) Pre-Disaster working phase:**
+**1) Pre-Disaster phase:**

 * We will be using meterological data and location api (to share live location) to provide user specific hazard warnings.
 * We will be using chat bot to establish a connection between local people and vistors.

-**2) During-Disaster working phase:**
+**2) In-Disaster phase:**

 * Using chat history we will be predicting `people in need`, So, as to provide local support. (resource sharing)
 * We will be using remote sensing to analyse the number of people in disater (on the basis of which, we will contact local police , army etc.)
-* Since network availabilty is an issue, we will be using FM/AM radio network instead, which are built into all smart-phones and any electronic device, and can be used for 2-way communication even in long-ranges.
+* Since network availabilty is an issue, we will be using FM/AM radio network instead, which are built into most smart-phones and electronic devices, and can be used for 2-way communication even in long-ranges.
 Survivors can broadcast to a local tower and ping themselves, or/and be relocated to the nearest shelter.

-**3) Post-disaster working phase:**
+**3) Post-disaster phase:**

 * Monitoring of hospitals in that area.We will be taking into consideration distance from hospitals, facilities available, victims admitted and monetary expenses.
 * Providing nearest Police station location.